Sabina Reingold

 Strategy Director & Board Member at TrendOne, Germany.
 Ex Vice President Brand Development Europe at Unilever.
 One of the World’s Most Influential CMOs by Forbes

-Customer centricity involves using data and analytics to understand customer behavior, preferences, and pain points.
-Supervisors and managers play a key role in analyzing performance metrics, customer feedback, and service trends to make informed decisions.
-In her lecture, Monica will discuss a data-driven approach that enables teams to align their actions with customer needs, optimize processes, and continuously improve the customer experience through measurable actions.
+Customer centricity involves leveraging data and insights to understand customer behaviors, preferences, and pain points.
+Supervisory and management boards play a critical role in analyzing performance metrics, customer feedback, and service trends to drive informed decisions.
+This data-driven approach ensures that teams align their efforts with customer needs, optimize processes, and continuously improve the customer experience through measurable actions.

 Evgeny Primachenko